-The CMAT will operate with the funds of all 23 or 24 schools.
 Any local authority de-delegated funds currently deducted from VA school budgets will be passed over on conversion and will be part of that school's budget.
-The government does not provide additional funding for the running of the CMATs.
+The government does not provide additional funding for the running of the CMATs once they are running as it expects the CMATs to be able to cover any new central costs through the savings made through economies of scale.
+There is, however, funding available to help MATs in the set up and later growth stage, to help them to become established without taking money away from the benefit of the pupils.